Information for Department Secretaries, Chief Executives, departments and agencies

 There are three stages to the process:

 - Agency selection.
-Agencies rank all applicants and forward applications to the NSW Public Service Commission.
-July- August 2014.
+(May to July) Agencies rank all applicants and forward applications to the NSW Public Service Commission.

 - Scholarship selection.
-The NSW Public Service Commission assess and determine which applicants are to receive central funded places.
+(July to September) The NSW Public Service Commission assess and determine which applicants are to receive central funded places.
 These applications are then sent through to the Graduate School of Government.
-September - October 2014.

 Documentation - to support an application